- There are several different types of keyless electronic door locks, including those that have keypads, fobs or key cards and biometric locks.

 Keyless/wireless smart locks

-Keyless and wireless smart locks are some of the most popular options.
-They allow you to connect to your locks over a Wi-Fi connection, so you can control your locks from anywhere in the world via a mobile app or remote.
+Keyless and wireless smart locks are popular options, too.
+They allow you to connect to your locks over a Wi-Fi connection so you can control your locks from anywhere in the world via a mobile app or remote.
 However, unless you purchase your locks as part of a smart home package, they may not come with a dedicated mobile app.

 Many smart locks offer Bluetooth capability, which can automatically unlock your doors once you get within a certain distance.
 You may also be able to use your phone or a key fob and tap the sensor to unlock the door.

-Key fobs or key cards are a way to unlock your Bluetooth or radio frequency identification (RFID)-enabled smart lock.
+Key fobs or keycards are a way to unlock your Bluetooth or radio frequency identification (RFID)-enabled smart lock.
 You simply tap the fob or card against the lock sensor to disarm it.
-Key fobs and cards can be programmed to unlock multiple locks, so, for example, your one key fob can let you into the front, side and office doors in your building.
-[Read related article: Key Fobs 101: What Small Businesses Need to Know]
+Key fobs and cards can be programmed to unlock multiple locks, so, for example, your one key fob can let you into the front, side, and doors of your building.

 Biometric locks are a popular, up-and-coming electronic door lock option.
 You can unlock a door by having your fingerprint or (less commonly) your eye scanned.
 This is a very secure option, since fingerprints are all unique and are very difficult to forge.
 It's also a convenient option for individuals who don't have to carry a key fob with them, which means they always have access.